Metz might be the most surprising city in France, and I say that as someone who lives an hour away and keeps coming back.

 The Templar Chapel in Metz was built with an interesting octagonal design in about 1180.
 Additional reconstruction work happened in 1220, but the surrounding Templar structures were demolished after the order of the Knights Templar was dissolved in the 1300s.
 The remaining chapel in Metz is the oldest surviving Templar structure in all of the former lands of the Holy Roman Empire!

 It has sporadic hours, and even if it tells you it’s open it may not be.
 But if you’re lucky, you can catch it open.
+Sadly, we have never been lucky, but we’ll keep trying!
 Entrance is free and you can find it right next to the St. Pierre-aux-Nonains Church, the oldest church in France!
 Before its life as a Christian church, it was a Roman gymnasium.

-There are so many things to see in Metz, it’s impossible to quantify all of them.
-Part of the fun is the discovery, the people watching, the random architecture, the shops and galleries, the fountains, the cafés… all a feast for the senses.
+There are so many things to do in Metz, it’s impossible to quantify all of them.
+Part of the fun is the discovery, the people watching, the random architecture, the shops and galleries, the fountains, the cafĂ©s… all a feast for the senses.
 Take some time to just soak it in to fully appreciate your time here.

 Where is Metz, and How Do You Get There?